vc1492a/PyNomaly/readme.md

 Numba must be installed if the above to use JIT compilation and improve the speed of multiple calls to `LocalOutlierProbability()`, and PyNomaly has been tested with Numba version 0.45.1.
+An example of the speed difference that can be realized with using Numba is avaialble in `examples/numba_speed_diff.py`.

 You may also choose to print progress bars _with our without_ the use of numba by passing `progress_bar=True` to the `LocalOutlierProbability()` method as above.